microsoft/vscodespaces-quickstart/README.md

-Visual Studio Online Quickstart Sample
+Visual Studio Codespaces Quickstart Sample
 ======================================

-This is a sample project that supports the Visual Studio Online quickstart documentation.
+This is a sample project that supports the Visual Studio Codespaces quickstart documentation.
 It can be used for either the [browser based quickstart](https://aka.ms/vso-docs/quickstart/browser) or the [Visual Studio Code based quickstart](https://aka.ms/vso-docs/quickstart/vscode).

 To make this file easier to read, press [`ctrl`]+[`shift`]+[`V`].

-This repository has been cloned into your VS Online cloud-hosted environment.
+This repository has been cloned into your VS Codespaces cloud-hosted environment.
 You're able to work with it like you would any local code.
 Some things to try:

 Terminal:
 ---------